 (This page contains affiliate links.
 Read my full disclosure.)

 I’ve always been nervous about shipping a cake.
 It just seemed impossible for a cake to survive being shipped to another location from your very own refrigerator.
 If you would like to know how to ship a cake in 4 easy steps, please stay tuned to learn how I managed to tackle this job.

-But after doing tons of research and trying it out for myself, I found that shipping a cake is truly safe and definitely doable.
+After doing tons of research and trying it out for myself, I found that shipping a cake is truly safe and definitely doable.
 As with any project, having the right tools or items will make this job easy.

 So here’s a list of items I used and also items that you can use to make this job easier.